History of Ladies’ Circle International

 If you relish the opportunity to help out in the community and try your hand at a worthwhile project, we can give you that chance!

-We have an unofficial Ladies’ Circle in Christchurch, New Zealand, so if you are new to the area or looking to expand your horizons visit our Facebook page www.facebook.com/LadiesCircleChch
+We are currently looking to set up new Ladies’ Circle’s in New Zealand, so if you are new to the area or looking to expand your horizons visit our Facebook page www.facebook.com/LadiesCircleNewZealand